Employment Law Practice

 We believe keeping women in safe and secure employment is crucial to their safety, independence and well-being.

-We provide free legal assistance to women in low-paid and/or precarious employment who are experiencing problems at work.
+We are experts in gender-based workplace issues and provide free legal assistance to women in low-paid and/or precarious employment who are experiencing problems at work.
 We can help clients enforce their rights and entitlements at work, including access to maternity leave and flexible work arrangements and the right to be free from discrimination and sexual harassment at work.

 We aim to support women to stay connected to the paid workforce as the foundation of financial independence and security.

 We give legal assistance to women who have been treated unfairly at work including women who have been:

 - underpaid or not paid properly;

 - denied access to leave or other entitlements;

 We can provide legal advice as well as practical assistance to support women negotiate directly with their employer.